- Grade:

 It's a steep uphill walk through woods of about 1½-2hrs, to reach a tea house (an ascent of 340m/1,115ft).
 Apart from offering welcome refreshment this is one of the principle viewpoints of Taktsang.
 A further half an hour's ascent brings you to another viewpoint directly across from Taktsang.
 The final section of the walk takes you from here steeply down 100m/330ft into the gorge that separates you from the monastery and then climbs back up again to reach the monastery gate.
 If there are no VIPs visiting, or other official events, you should be able to enter.

-Once you have finished, and walked back down, your driver will meet you and take you back to your homestay.
+Once you have finished your visit, and walked back down, your driver will meet you and take you back to your homestay.
 Later in the evening your hosts will present a cultural show with music and dancing to mark your last night in Bhutan.

 Overnight: Rinpung Heritage Homestay Or Amas Farmhouse, Lamgong Village Paro